 - Special Care Dentistry – this is the treatment of patients who have a form of disability.
 This can be physical, sensory, intellectual, mental, emotional or social.
 It can also involve the treatment of phobic patients.

-- Endodontics – this specialty is concerned with treatments relating to the root of the tooth, dental pulp and the surrounding structures.
-Although general dental practitioners can carry out some endodontic treatment, endodontists are involved in more complex cases.
+- Endodontics – this speciality is concerned with treatments relating to the root of the tooth, dental pulp and the surrounding structures.
+Although General Dental Practitioners can carry out some endodontic treatment, endodontists are involved in more complex cases.

 - Oral Surgery – the surgical management of irregularities and pathology of the jaw or mouth.
 This can include complex extractions of teeth.